thenexthub/Codira/docs/DifferentiableProgrammingImplementation.md

 ```

 > NOTE:
-> - Please see the [Swift Differentiable Programming Manifesto](DifferentiableProgramming.md) for background and a holistic overview of differentiable programming in Swift.
+> - Please see the [Codira Differentiable Programming Manifesto](DifferentiableProgramming.md) for background and a holistic overview of differentiable programming in Codira.
-> - This document describes the current implementation of differentiation in Swift.
-Some details may differ from [Swift Differentiable Programming Manifesto](DifferentiableProgramming.md), which describes the final design for differentiation in Swift.
+> - This document describes the current implementation of differentiation in Codira.
+Some details may differ from [Codira Differentiable Programming Manifesto](DifferentiableProgramming.md), which describes the final design for differentiation in Codira.
 As the implementation of differentiation changes, this document will be updated accordingly.

 ## Overview

-Swift supports first-class, language-integrated differentiable programming.
+Codira supports first-class, language-integrated differentiable programming.
 This includes the following components:
 - [The `Differentiable` protocol](DifferentiableProgramming.md#the-differentiable-protocol): a protocol that generalizes all data structures that can be a parameter or result of a differentiable function.
 - [The `@differentiable` declaration attribute](DifferentiableProgramming.md#the-differentiable-declaration-attribute): used to mark function-like declarations (function declarations, initializers, properties, and subscripts) as being differentiable.
 - [Differentiable function types](DifferentiableProgramming.md#differentiable-function-types): subtypes of normal function types, with a different runtime representation and calling convention.
 Differentiable function types have differentiable parameters and results.
 - [Differential operators](DifferentiableProgramming.md#differential-operators): core differentiation APIs.
 Differential operators are higher-order functions that take `@differentiable` functions as inputs and return derivative functions or evaluate derivative values.
-- [The differentiation transform](#the-differentiation-transform): a compiler transformation on the Swift Intermediate Language (SIL) that implements automatic differentiation and generates derivative functions.
+- [The differentiation transform](#the-differentiation-transform): a compiler transformation on the Codira Intermediate Language (SIL) that implements automatic differentiation and generates derivative functions.
 The differentiation transform is explained in this document.

 ## Terminology